 Financial Institutions are the backbone of any economy.
 These are the institutions that facilitate all financial transactions in a country.
-Basically, these institutions carry a broad range of financial activities, including giving loans, accepting deposits, facilitating investment and more.
+Basically, these institutions carry out a broad range of financial activities, including giving loans, accepting deposits, facilitating investment, and more.
 Moreover, they help to connect an individual with the nation’s financial system and financial resources.
 Thus, almost every individual deals with one or more types of financial institutions on a regular basis.

-Some financial institutions offer services to the general public, but some deal only with specific clients, or with other financial institutions.
+Some financial institutions offer services to the general public, but some deal only with specific clients or with other financial institutions.
 Thus, to know which financial institution (or institutions) can meet your specific need, it is important to know about all the types of financial institutions.

 Types of Financial Institutions

 There are twelve major types of financial institutions that usually cover all the financial companies in a country.
 Following are the major types of financial institutions:

 These are the institutions that offer a range of financial services to companies, agencies, other institutions, as well as governments.
 One of their most popular services is helping companies go public or manage their IPOs (initial public offerings).
 Their other services include underwriting debt, helping with mergers and acquisitions, broker for institutional clients, and more.
 A point to note is that investment banks do not generally accept deposits.

 They are the most crucial part of any economy as they connect citizens with the banking or financial system.
 Retail and Commercial banks accept deposits from the public, as well as offer loans.
 These banks primarily earn revenue from the interest on loans they offer to their customers.
 These banks work with individuals, as well as with businesses.
 Moreover, these banks also help the government to carry out its financial policies.